 Similar developments along with inflated property prices at the top end are occurring in many other parts of the world as the super-rich market continues to expand and there is a race to provide the latest in architectural design and lavish interiors, which are perceived as good investments.
 It is a noticeable new trend that skyscrapers and the new category of ‘supertall’ buildings are now designed to house not just offices, but exclusive apartments.

 One of the most ambitious building and real estate developments in the world has been taking place in Dubai and has entailed massive infrastructural investment to build a series of artificial islands, waterfronts and series of major shopping, entertainment and leisure facilities.
 Dubai contains Burj Khalifa, at 829 metres by far the tallest building in the world.
-The scale of the completed work and projects underway and planned in the Dubai is massive withover a dozen over skyscrapers that are more than 300 metre tall.
+The scale of the completed work and projects underway and planned in the Dubai is massive withover a dozen of skyscrapers that are more than 300 metres tall.
 Not far from the Burj Khalifa is the world’s largest shopping mall.
-Dubai has developed (and continues to do so) a large number of megaprojects, including the artificial islands complexes such as ‘Island World,’ Palm Jumeirah, the Dubailand ‘thempark of themparks,’ Dubai and the United Arab Emirates contain some of the highest density concentrations of Ultra High Net Worth households in the world and many of the projects are designed to create the perfect business, residential and leisure combination of facilities.
+Dubai continues todevelop a large number of megaprojects, including the artificial islands complexes such as ‘Island World,’ Palm Jumeirah, and the Dubailand ‘thempark of themparks,’ Dubai and the United Arab Emirates contain some of the highest density concentrations of Ultra High Net Worth households in the world and many of the projects are designed to create the perfect business, residential and leisure combination of facilities.
 It closely follows neoliberal free enterprise directives and has no income tax, trade unions, opposition parties or elections.
 In some ways it is a ‘gated society’ with high levels of security, containing many private developments with additional private security for the super-rich, UHNWI and HNWI groups.
 One of the most interesting mega projects in this respect is Palm Jumeirah which is an artificial island in the shape of a palm tree which provides 520 kilometres extra shoreline for Dubai and has villas, marinas, themed hotels, restaurants etc.

 This type of development is by no means unique and developers around the world have sought to imitate the Dubai formula.
 Artificial islands have the advantage of having no original inhabitants to be displaced and demand compensation or access rights, they also are ideal for surveillance and policing, yet at the same time retain the seaside resort ambience with outside mooring or nearby marina access for yachts and pleasure craft.